ipaleka/algorand-contracts-testing/media/blog-post.md

 # Introduction

-In this tutorial we're going to create two smart contracts using two different approaches.
-The first smart contract will be created using predefined template that ships with the [Python Algorand SDK](https://github.com/algorand/py-algorand-sdk), while the other will be created using [PyTeal](https://github.com/algorand/pyteal) package.
+In this tutorial, we're going to create two smart contracts using two different approaches.
+The first smart contract will be created using a predefined template that ships with the [Python Algorand SDK](https://github.com/algorand/py-algorand-sdk), while the other will be created using [PyTeal](https://github.com/algorand/pyteal) package.

 All the source code for this tutorial is available in a [public GitHub repository](https://github.com/ipaleka/algorand-contracts-testing).